approov/quickstart-kmm-ktor/SHAPES-EXAMPLE.md

 ## WHAT YOU WILL NEED
 * Access to a trial or paid Approov account
 * The `approov` command line tool [installed](https://approov.io/docs/latest/approov-installation/) with access to your account
-* [Android Studio](https://developer.android.com/studio) installed (version Flamingo 2022.2.1 is used in this guide) if you will build the Android app.
+* [Android Studio](https://developer.android.com/studio) installed (version Hedgehog 2023.1.1 is used in this guide) if you will build the Android app.
 Note that the `ANDROID_HOME` value must be properly defined to allow building.
 * An installation of Java 11 to support the Gradle plugins used.
 Note that if this is not globally available then follow the instructions when first trying to build the project to change `JAVA_HOME` or edit `Settings -> Build, Execution, Deployment -> Build Tools -> Gradle` and change the use of the `Gradle JDK` to be a specific version rather than from the `gradle-wrapper.properties` file.
-* The [`Kotlin Multiplatform Mobile Plugin`](https://kotlinlang.org/docs/multiplatform-mobile-plugin-releases.html) installed in Android Studio (version 0.5.3 was used in this guide).
+* The [`Kotlin Multiplatform Mobile Plugin`](https://kotlinlang.org/docs/multiplatform-mobile-plugin-releases.html) installed in Android Studio (version 0.8.1 was used in this guide).
 Amongst other things, this allows iOS apps to be launched directly from Android Studio.
-* [Xcode](https://developer.apple.com/xcode/) installed (version 14.3 is used in this guide) to build iOS version of application
+* [Xcode](https://developer.apple.com/xcode/) installed (version 15.1 is used in this guide) to build iOS version of application
-* [Cocoapods](https://cocoapods.org) installed to support iOS building (1.11.3 used in this guide)
+* [Cocoapods](https://cocoapods.org) installed to support iOS building (1.12.1 is used in this guide)
 * An iOS device or simulator if you are using the iOS platform
 * An Android device or emulator if you are using the Android platform
 * The content of this repo